lessp/fleshpress/README.md

 A very basic `PHP` MVC framework inspired by `Express (NodeJS)` and `Flask (Python)` made as my first PHP-assignment at [Chas Academy - Fullstack Web Developer](https://chasacademy.se "Chas Academy").

+Please note that this code is obviously __not__ something you would use in production!

 # Table of Contents

 [Basic Route Example](#basic-route-example)<br>